ADCI/webpack-starter-kit/README.md

 ## Usage

 - `npm run build` - build project
-- `npm run start` - build and watch changes
+- `npm run start` - build and watch changes (with BrowserSync)
-- `npm run start:with-server` - local server which watches your changes (Webpack dev server)
+- `npm run start:webpack-server` - build and watch changes (with Webpack dev server)
 - `npm run build:prod` - build production-ready code

 Also, you can see subtasks in `package.json`.